Spine CT

 The mostly likely reason your doctor may refer you for a spinal CT is to examine your spinal column for damage.
 The common indications include:

-• Congenital anomalies of the spine, such as spina bifida
+• Characterizing congenital anomalies of the spine, such as spina bifida

-CT scan of the spine is also used to evaluate the spine before and after surgery, diagnose pain, guide diagnostic procedures such as biopsy, and assess the effects of treatment on the spine after therapy.
+CT scan of the spine is also used to evaluate the spine before and after surgery, diagnose sites of potential pain generation, guide diagnostic procedures such as biopsy and steroid injections, and assess the effects of treatment on the spine after therapy.

 Cervical Spine CT